tomas-ravalli/product-analytics-framework/README.md

 ## **Overview**

 This framework is the analytical engine for evidence-based product decisions.
 It moves from foundational understanding to rigorous testing and finally to strategic implementation.
-While the framework is a collaborative process, three key roles are central to its execution:
+While the framework is a collaborative process, four key roles are central to its execution:

 * **UX Researcher:** Drives the *Exploration* phase by providing essential qualitative data, uncovering the "why" behind user behavior.
 * **Product Data Scientist:** Provides quantitative data and executes the analyses in the *Inference Layer* to generate validated insights.
 * **Product Manager:** Operates in the *Activation Layer*, using actionable insights to shape product strategy and make informed decisions.
+* **Product Engineer:** Key partner in the *Activation Layer*, responsible for translating product strategy and tactics into shipped features.
+Also provides crucial feedback on technical feasibility and opportunities, which informs the *Theory Layer*.

 <p align="center">
 <img src="./assets/gh-fw.png" alt="product analytics framework" width="800">